zenstackhq/zenstack-docs/blog/drizzle-prisma/index.md

 });
 ```

-I personally prefer Prisma's approach, as it saves your brain power for thinking through how join works.
+I prefer Prisma's approach, as it saves your brain power to think through how "join" works.
 The query intuitively has a top-down structure and naturally traverses into relationships whenever you need to.
-Undeniably, Drizzle's approach is more flexible, as it allows you have direct control over how the generated SQL query looks like, and since it guarantees "one SQL per query", it can sometimes gives better performance than Prisma does.
+Undeniably, Drizzle's approach is more flexible, as it allows you to have direct control over what the generated SQL query looks like.
+Plus, since it guarantees "one SQL per query", it can sometimes perform better than Prisma.
 But Prisma's query is just a lot more pleasant to write.

-## Conclusion

-So, which one is better?
-Yes, you guessed it right: "It depends".
-As the competition gets more and more intense, some developers may jump from one bandwagon to another.
-But my forecast is that Drizzle can grow to a good-sized market share and then each of them will have a relatively stable user base - as there're always developers who prefer control, flexibility, and transparency, and others who favor simplicity, ease of use, and conservation of brain power.

-One thing I would definitely love to see is that Drizzle keeps pushing Prisma team to fix all those long-standing issues that have been bothering their users for years.

 ## Why Do We Build Above Prisma?

 As mentioned previously, I'm the author of [ZenStack](https://github.com/zenstackhq/zenstack) - a toolkit that supercharges Prisma with access control and automatic CRUD API & hooks.
 Why did we choose to build such capabilities above Prisma?
-There're several reasons:

 1. Prisma's schema is more "statically analyzable"